 Natural fibre reinforced plastics (NFK) are materials that consist of a plastic that increases its stability through integrated natural fibres.
-The plastic itself is usually of fossil origin but can also be made of bioplastic.
+The plastic itself is usually of fossil origin but can also be made of bio-based plastic.
 Glass or carbon fibre reinforced plastics are the conventional counterpart to NFK.
-NFK components don’t only show high stiffness and strength, but also have a low density.
+NFK components show high stiffness and strength, but also have a low density.
 They are mechanically highly resistant and at the same time light (up to 30% lighter than conventional fibre composites) and thus ideally suited for modern vehicle construction.
-Furthermore they don’t split easily and break without sharp edges, they have good acoustic characteristics and are already economically competitive today.
+Furthermore, they do not split easily and break without sharp edges, they have good acoustic characteristics and are economically competitive.
 In the automotive industry, they are used in the serial-production of several models.